algorandfoundation/specs/dev/ledger.md

 transaction is applied to the state, the next expected state proof round for that type of state proof is incremented by $\delta_{SP}$.
-To encourage the formation of shorter state proof, the rule for validity of state proof transactions is dependent on the round number of the block in which a state proof transaction appears.
+To encourage the formation of shorter state proof, the rule for validity of state proof transactions is dependent on the first valid `fv` round number in the transaction.
 In particular, the signed weight of a state proof must be:

-- Equal to the full weight of all participants, `TotalWeight`, if the containing block's round number is no greater than the proof's `sprnd` plus $\delta_{SP}/2$.
+- Equal to the full weight of all participants, `TotalWeight`, if the first valid round number on the transaction is no greater than the proof's `sprnd` plus $\delta_{SP}/2$.
-- At least the minimum weight being proven by the proof, `ProvenWeight`, if the containing block's round number is no less than the proof's `sprnd` plus $\delta_{SP}$.
 - At least $ProvenWeight + (TotalWeight - ProvenWeight) * Offset / (\delta_{SP} / 2)$,
-  if the containing block's round number is the proof's `sprnd` plus
+  if the first valid round number on the transaction is the proof's `sprnd` plus
   $\delta_{SP}/2+Offset$.
+- At least the minimum weight being proven by the proof, `ProvenWeight`, if the first valid round number on the transaction is no less than the proof's `sprnd` plus $\delta_{SP}$.

+Where `ProvenWeight` = (`TotalWeight` * $f_{SP}$)  / 2^32

 Authorization and Signatures